fedeghe/quartzcrontab/source/README.md

 - `date`: a reference date (js Date) to be used as _present time_ (default is the current date).
 No dates before the _present date_ will be returned.

-# timezones
+## timezones
-In case one plans to use that utility on the client the chances the server runs ona different timezone is quite high, thus there is the need to set it correctly using a static method:
+In case one plans to use that utility on the client the chances the client and server run on a different timezones is quite high, thus there is the need to set it correctly for what concerns the server; about the client, in case, it is enough to declare it uses the local timezone:

+On the client
 ```

+QuartzCrontab.useClientLocalTimezone();

+// this is the default
+QuartzCrontab.useClientUTCTimezone();

+// this is the default
+QuartzCrontab.setServerUTCTimezone();

+QuartzCrontab.setServerTimezone("Europe/Berlin");
-// one among Intl.supportedValuesOf("timeZone")
+// use one among Intl.supportedValuesOf("timeZone")
-QuartzCrontab.setClientTimezone() //
-QuartzCrontab.setServerTimezone() // default UTC
 ```
 <details>
 <summary>click here to see the full list</summary>